Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 Whole flow, models and values of evaluation metrics can be seen in a picture below.
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Orange workflow.png)   Picture 8: Orange program and working flow.

+We can see that all three models are simillar based on RMSE and MAE.
+Suggestion is to use third model, linear regression with L1 regularization, because L1 will do implicitly dimensionality reduction, and the number of attributes that will influance on selling price in future predictions will be smaller.
+With L1 we are trying to solve problem that there are high variance of similar selling price and other continous attribute (this is explained [here](#expl)).
+Fact is that learning regression tree is near 10 times slower then learning linear regression, but that is not the case in prediction process.

 ##<a name="ack"></a>Acknowledgements
 The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organizational Sciences</a>, University of Belgrade, Serbia.